 In AWS, the performance tier can be General Purpose SSDs, Provisioned IOPS SSDs, or Throughput Optimized HDDs.

-In Azure, the performance tier can be either Premium SSD managed disks or Standard HDD managed disks.
+In Azure, the performance tier can be Premium SSD managed disks, Standard SSD managed disks, or Standard HDD managed disks.

 Thin provisioning must be enabled on volumes.